blueimp/JavaScript-Load-Image/README.md

 #### Exif Thumbnail

-Example code displaying a thumbnail image embedded into the Exif meta data:
+Example code displaying a thumbnail image embedded into the Exif metadata:

 ```js
 loadImage(